Velocidex/velociraptor-web/content/docs/artifacts/server.md

 Obviously being able to run arbitrary commands on the end point is a powerful feature and should be used sparingly.
-There is an audit trail for shell commands executed and their output available by streaming all shell commands to the "Shell" client event monitoring artifact.
+There is an audit trail for shell commands executed and their output available by streaming all shell commands to the "Shell" client evnt monitoring artifact.

 This server event artifact centralizes all shell access from all